panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ---
 title: "6 Ways to Declare JavaScript Functions"
 description: "JavaScript allows to declare functions in 6 ways.
-The article describes how to choose the right declaration type, depending on the situation and function purpose."
+The article describes how to choose the right declaration type, depending on the function purpose."
 published: "2016-06-22"
-modified: "2019-07-05"
+modified: "2019-10-31T09:20Z"
 thumbnail: "./images/cover.jpg"
 slug: 6-ways-to-declare-javascript-functions
 tags: ["javascript", "function"]